 This Guideline is to be used by developers/applicants interested in applying for funding through the CHFA Multifamily Rental Housing Program.
 This Guideline supplements the existing laws and rules prescribed by the Internal Revenue Service (IRS) in Section 42 of the Internal Revenue Code (Code) and related regulations.
-It is also to be used as a supplement to the Procedures of the Connecticut Housing Finance Authority (CHFA), Qualified Allocation Plan (QAP), CHFA/DOH Consolidated Application (ConApp or application), and any other CHFA Guideline referenced in this document.
+Applicants are advised to review the Governing Authority section of the QAP.
 If any statements in these documents conflict with the laws governing the CHFA Multifamily Rental Housing Program those laws take precedence.
 These materials should not be relied upon solely or as a substitute for an applicant's own tax or legal counsel or interpretation of laws related to the CHFA Multifamily Rental Housing Program.
 Applicants are ultimately responsible for providing the information necessary for the determination of the projects eligibility and compliance under the Multifamily Rental Housing Program.
-Related or referenced documents can be found at CHFA's website.
+Related or referenced documents can be found on CHFA's website.